AliaksandrVarachai/nodejs-mentoring-program/task-5/readme.md

 ### Configuration

 The project is configured to work with a remote database in ElephantSQL (PostgreSQL as a Service).
-For other available options see `server.js` file.
+For other available options see `config/server.js` file.

+Winston logger is configured in `config/logger.js` and `config/logger-fields.js` files.

 ### Run script on prod

 ```
-cd task-4
+cd task-5
 npm install
 npm start
 ```